 Wheaton returns to the Hawking quote and cites John Lennox, Professor of Mathematics at Oxford University, claiming that Hawking is guilty of circular reasoning.
 Hawking wants to accept a universe with no further cause outside of it, so he simply posits that it must be self-creating.
 In reply, instead of reasoning about the objection like a philosopher, Radisson just intones imperiously asking whether Wheaton is daring to challenge the great physicist Stephen Hawking.
 Again, so pathetic.
 The log of appeals to authority and majesty that trump actual reasons is in the Christian eye.

 This is also symptomatic of another trend in the film–no philosophers are actually cited (except for Nietzsche’s concept of the death of God at the beginning) and no strictly philosophical cases are central to anything.
-(By the way, if you’d like to learn about Nietzsche, he’s my specialty, you can read more starting here.)
+(By the way, if you’d like to learn about Nietzsche, he’s my specialty, you can read more starting here and even take a class online with me about him.)
 The assumption of the film is that all the real action is in science.
 So there are no interesting philosophical discussions at all.
 There are just quotes of two towering English academics in math and science, an appeal to Dawkins, a reference to cosmologist Steven Weinberg, some hand waiving about evolution and how since biologists haven’t figured out the exact nature of abiogenesis (the process by which the first life formed), maybe it’s God!

 This is basically a philosophy class that has no interest in philosophy itself.
 And, in one of the rare moments of cleverness, Wheaton quickly rubs in Radisson’s face Hawking’s misguided dig that “philosophy is dead”.
 God’s not dead, philosophy is dead.
 Nice bumper sticker.
 This is one of many reasons it is ignorant, anti-intellectual, and counter-productive to the cause of critical thinking and atheism when scientists mouth off in anti-philosophy ways.
 In doing this scientists like Hawking and Krauss give undeserved ammunition to people who want to attack reason in general–since so much reasoning in general is more philosophical than quantifiably scientific in character.